 …

 2.3 The second session will be for the purpose of preparing the report for the next WRC.
-The second session will be of adequate duration to accomplish the necessary work (generally not exceeding two weeks) and will be timed to ensure publication of the Final Report at least six months before the next WRC.
+The second session will be of adequate duration to accomplish the necessary work (generally not exceeding two weeks) and will be timed to ensure publication of the Final Report in the six official languages of the Union at least six months before the next WRC.

 …